FinTech Trends 2020

 Digital banks gain popularity among younger generation of customers and are likely to take over traditional bank visits by 2022.
 The customers value the comfort of solving their banking needs from home or on the go without paying a visit to their bank branch.
 All transactions can be now performed from digital banks websites and mobile applications.

-Revolut and Facebook’s cryptocurrency payments system are great examples of this trend. is another area many companies have shown their interest.
+Revolut and Facebook’s cryptocurrency payments system are great examples of this trend.
+Trading software development is another area many companies have shown their interest.

 The trend of choosing digital payments over cash keeps expanding.
 Extensive use of smartphones and internet encourages customers to go cashless.
 Within the framework of reducing fraud, governments of several countries have implemented programmes that seized circulation of big denomination bills.
 These measures have additionally stimulated wider use of cashless payments.